velocityboy/web-data/README.md

 # web-data package

-This atom package implements commands that encode or decode the selection according to common web data formats such as URL encoding.
-It also supports sending HTTP requests and saving the results in a buffer.
+With this package, you can send HTTP requests from inside Atom.
+You can directly transform data in and out of common web API formats such as base 64 and url encoding, or pretty print JSON directly in the HTTP response.
+Such fun!